squashql/squashql/QUERY.md

 To indicate "previous semester", a "translation" or "shift" operator is passed to the comparison function: `{"semester": "s-1", "year": "y"}`. `"semester": "s-1"` means 'take the current semester value and remove 1'.
+You can use any translation that follows the same pattern" `s-2`, `s-3`, `s+1`, `s+2`...
+The translation can be replaced with `first` to indicate the first semester.
 The `Semester` object is meant to make SquashQL understand the measure is working with a **time period** so that it knows that the previous semester value of the 1st semester of 2023 is the 2nd semester of 2022.

 Similarly to `Semester`, one can use `Year`, `Quarter`, `Month` to work with a different time period.
 The arguments passed to build a time period object are